ppscon/CBOM/docs/REGO-POLICY-NARRATION.md

 **The Problem**: Traditional security policies can enforce *where* and *how* containers run, but they cannot deeply inspect *what cryptographic algorithms* are embedded in your application code.

 **The Solution**: We combine three complementary components:
-1. **QVS-CBOM Scanner** - Detects and identifies cryptographic algorithms, their risk levels, and quantum vulnerability
+1. **Aqua-CBOM Scanner** - Detects and identifies cryptographic algorithms, their risk levels, and quantum vulnerability
 2. **REGO Policy** (OPA-based) - Enforces organizational compliance rules against the CBOM data in CI/CD
 3. **Aqua Assurance Policies** - Controls deployment and runtime security (configured as code via Terraform)

 Think of it as a three-layer defense:
-- **QVS-CBOM = The Detective** - Finds and identifies all cryptographic algorithms with risk assessments
+- **Aqua-CBOM = The Detective** - Finds and identifies all cryptographic algorithms with risk assessments
 - **REGO = The CI/CD Gate** - Static analysis that provides GO/NO-GO decision based on your organization's rules
 - **Aqua = The Guard** - Multi-stage enforcement (Image Assurance, Kubernetes Admission Control, Runtime Protection)